vmleon/oracle-atp-da/lab5/README.md

 The web form to **upload** the file will **show up**.
 We will fill out all the information of this web form.

-Select `Upload a component package file (a .tgz file created by running bots-node-sdk pack or npm pack) or drag it here.`.
+Select `Upload a component package file (a .tgz file created by running bots-node-sdk pack or npm pack) or drag it here.`

 ![Create Skill](../images/cc_import_2.png)